ankit-gubrani/ClientContextSession/README.md

 From the bundle directory, run ``mvn -PautoInstallBundle clean install`` to build *just* the bundle and install to a CQ instance.

+* In case you are running your CQ instance on any other port number here is the command for building :

+mvn clean install -PautoInstallPackage -Dcrx.port=<Port-Number>

 Using with VLT
 --------------